ayotundeakinsola/second-milestone-project/README.md

 2. When reduced to mobile view the responsiveness a times doesn't work until when refreshed.
 I do not know what causes this to happen.
 3. When I test the stacked chart alone, data is available for all the years on the x-axis. but when I add other charts and run the crossfilter, some years are missing.
 I have tried adjusting this but to no avail.
 My mentor thinks it is because some data are missing.
+4. When I reduced the resolution to mobile view, the graphs are not fully responsive.
+I carried out several tests but I found out it is a common problem with d3.js on mobile.
+5. The numbers that appear when you hover through the REVENUE BY YEAR PER GENRE & TOTAL RATINGS PER GENRE are not approximated to the nearest whole number.
+In future updates, this would be addressed.
+6. The TOTAL RATINGS PER GENRE pie chart works perectly but it ould be more interesting to know the average runtime per genre.
+In future updates this would be addressed.

 # Deployment